Hello to Amasty blog readers!

 That is all you need to know about the Base module for Magento 2.
 But we still have some information on the Magento 1 Base that may help you find some insights about future changes that expect this invisible extension.

 To find the Magento 1 Base extension, proceed to the store’s Admin Panel and go to the System menu, then find the Configuration option.
 When done, please, switch to the Amasty Extension section of the side menu.
 Here, you will need the two options: Extensions Store and the familiar Extensions & Notifications.

 Extension Store is a small showcase of our modules that includes hot deals and offerings that are currently on sale.
 Of course, from here a user can navigate to the Amasty website and take a closer look at other extensions:

 If you switch to the Extensions & Notifications section and expand the Installed Extensions section, you see the same list of modules as described above for Magento 2 Base:

 The newer possibilities will be available in the Notifications section.
 First, a user can enable or disable the Admin Panel notifications about Amasty promo campaigns and released updates.
 Second, the Troubleshooter section can help users find a problem themselves:

 Just hit the Show button and check possible errors, conflicts and other problems that may interrupt seamless store performance.
 As you can see, Magento 1 Base is also a very useful solution for e-commerce store administrators for many reasons.

-This was a short introduction to the Base extension capabilities for both Magento 1 and Magento 2.
+This was a short introduction to the Base module capabilities for both Magento 2 and Magento 1.
 In short, this invisible module provides Amasty extensions users with the actual information about the available updates and a list of system insights.
 On top of that, the Base extensions help our technical support to quickly find out and fix various issues that customers can face.

-For now, hope you have a general picture of the Base module built in our Magento 1 and Magento 2 extensions.
+For now, hope you have a general picture of what is the Base module built in our Magento 2 and Magento 1 extensions.
 Anyway, feel free to ask questions and comment below.